-Water Dialogues: making safe water and sanitation available to everyone
+Water Dialogues for Results: making safe water and sanitation available to everyone

-Title: Water Dialogues for Results Bonn 2021: accelerating cross-sectoral SDG 6 implementation Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) Country: Global Overall term: 2020 to 2021
+Title: Water Dialogues for Results – Accelerating cross-sectoral SDG 6 implementation Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) Country: Global Overall term: 2020 to 2023

-However, it will be difficult for many countries of the Global South to achieve SDG 6 by 2030.
-The slow progress is alarming since many fields are affected: global health, the fight against climate change, functioning agriculture, energy production and intact ecosystems all depend on water.
-The cross-sectoral ambitions of the development goals nevertheless represent an opportunity to bring the different fields together and transform resulting synergies into practical measures.
-The Water Dialogues support such measures.
-The Water Dialogues are part of the road map for preparing the UN Conference for the mid-term review of the Water Action Decade in 2023.
+However, it is becoming increasingly difficult for many countries of the Global South to achieve SDG 6 by 2030.
+The slow progress is alarming since many fields are connected and affected: global health in the COVID-19 pandemic, the fight against climate change, functioning agriculture, energy production and intact ecosystems all depend on water.
+At the same time, the cross-sectoral ambitions represent an opportunity to tap resulting synergy effects.

 With this project, Germany is making an extensive contribution to the UN 2023 Water Conference, which will take stock of the first half of the International Decade for Action.
 In addition, the project is involved in the corresponding preparation.